 Will your Community Cats program be operating during your transition year?

 Yes.
-In fact, our goal for the next 12 months is to expand our Community Cats Volunteer Network with more volunteers specifically trained in TNR and community cat issues, so we can help even more cats than ever before.
+In fact, our goal is to expand our Community Cats Volunteer Network with more volunteers specifically trained in TNR and community cat issues, so we can help even more cats than ever before.

 Will some of your staff be laid off during the transition year?